benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 ## Docker

-Doker is already installed on cortex.
-Check that your user is allowed to run Docker commands.
+Doker is already installed on cortex, but you must do some setup to allow your user account to use it.

+## Enable rootless Docker

+On the brainsadmin Slack channel find the canvas with instructions for [Rootles Docker](https://pesaranlab.slack.com/docs/T0481N8KH0A/F09JMHTJKA6).
+Follow the instructions in this document.

+The process will go somethign like this:
+ - Ask ask Bijan or Jarl for admin help setting up rootless docker.
+ - Tell them your cortex user name.
+ - As admins they will to the first part, adding your user to the system config files `/etc/subuid` `/etc/subgid`.
+ - When they are done, you can run `dockerd-rootless-setuptool.sh install --force` yourself.

+## Try running Docker

+With rootless docker enabled, confirm that you are allowed to run Docker commands:

 ```
 docker run hello-world

-# expect
+# expect output like this:

 # Hello from Docker!
 # This message shows that your installation appears to be working correctly.
 ```